What are the most dangerous spiders in Texas?

 Where do you find dangerous spiders in Texas?

 In Texas, this species is everywhere.
-In fact, they are everywhere in the United States.
+They are everywhere in the United States.
 They are a hardy species that can survive in most North American climates.
 Like most venomous spiders, they prefer dark and dry locations with clutter, like closets and under furniture or even inside the shoes you left outside for a few days.

 She’s not native to Texas, but she lives here now.
 She probably started in Africa or South America.
 Today, she can be found worldwide, throughout the southern half of the US, and throughout Texas, displacing the more venomous black widows as they fight for dark and dry corners in your barns, garages, and porches.